Patient information: Gout (Beyond the Basics)

 Diet guidelines for patients with gout have changed over time, and it is not completely clear which combination of foods is best.

 You are encouraged to eat and drink:

-- Only a moderate amount of wine (up to two 5-ounce servings per day [about 300 mL per day] since this is not likely to increase the risk of a gout attack)
+●Only a moderate amount of wine (up to two 5-ounce servings per day [about 300 mL per day] may be acceptable, unless the individual patient has found that this increases their risk of a gout attack)

 WHERE TO GET MORE INFORMATION

 Your healthcare provider is the best source of information for questions and concerns related to your medical problem.

 This article will be updated as needed on our web site (www.uptodate.com/patients).
 Related topics for patients, as well as selected articles written for healthcare professionals, are also available.
 Some of the most relevant are listed below.

 Patient level information — UpToDate offers two types of patient education materials.